leo-jp-edwards/invest-tools/README.md

 |------|------|------|-----|-------|-----------|--------|
 | 01/01/2023 | 1 | 1 | 1 | 1 | 1 | 1 |

-3. Fama French Data as a CSV

-This can be found [here](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)

 ## Example

 Build a portfolio of two securities called `EG` and `EG2` with the weighting split 50:50 between the two.
 One is denominated in GBP and one in USD.